lee-b/cactl/README.md

 ## License

-Aferro GPL, version 3 only.
+GNU Affero General Public License, version 3 only.
 See LICENSE for the full text of that.

 The LICENSE file is overrides anything I say here, but the gist is essentially that you can use this any way you like, except for trying to profit from it in weird, sneaky, one-sided ways.